MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 When it comes to tabular data, traditional machine learning models are usually the first choice.
 However, traditional models struggle to capture temporal patterns in data.
 For this project, I needed models that could extract short-term temporal patterns from 30 seconds of sensor data.
 To do this, I built hybrid models that combined the strengths of both traditional machine learning models and neural networks.
 My models use one-dimensional convolutional neural networks (CNNs) to extract features from the sensor data, then used those features as input for CatBoost models to make their final predictions.
 I tried various other approaches, such as forms of Long Short-Term Memory (LSTM), residual network inspired architectures, and using the flattened raw data as input for traditional machine learning models.
 However, the hybrid models presented in this project performed the best.

 ## Data
+<a name="data"></a>
 **NASA's Aircraft Engine Run-to-Failure Dataset under Real Flight Conditions for Prognostics and Diagnostics:** [Click Here!](https://www.mdpi.com/2306-5729/6/1/5)
 **NASA's Original 2020 Paper:** [Click Here!](https://ntrs.nasa.gov/citations/20205001125)

-These run-to-failure datasets were synthetically generated using NASA's Commercial Modular Aero-Propulsion System Simulation (C-MAPSS), which simulates turbofan engines with high precision as they are fed flight conditions as inputs as recorded by real comercial jets.
-The variables used to make the predictions include Flight Data (w) and Sensor Measurments (xs).
+These run-to-failure datasets were synthetically generated using NASA's Commercial Modular Aero-Propulsion System Simulation (C-MAPSS), which simulates turbofan engines with high precision as they are fed flight conditions as inputs as recorded by real commercial jets.
+The variables used to make the predictions include Flight Data (w) and Sensor Measurements (xs).
 Between these two categories there are 18 features, and each row of data in the dataset represents one second of sensor data.

 Each unit (engine) simulated flights of certain lengths and are categorized into three flight classes: short (1 to 3 hour flights), medium (3 to 5 hour flights), and long (5+ hour flights).
 I tried to include a variety of flight classes to ensure the models would be able to generalize engines from different flight conditions.
 Below is a table of the 18 units I used to train the models: